FrancescaPeru/project-site/report.md

 ORDER BY ASC (?label)
 LIMIT 20
 ```
-We obtained 12 results of which half is in English and half is in Italian, with the same IRIs.
+We obtained 12 results, half of which are in English and half in Italian, with the same IRIs.
 The results concerned only one of the two authors, Antonio di Vincenzo, and we did not get any images.

 ### Step 3